UttU28/Send-Nutes/Azure.md

 ## **Azure App Service**
 -   Allows Management, Deploying and Developing of Web Apps and APIs.
+-   Enables automated deployments from GitHub, Azure DevOps, or any Git repo for **CI / CD**
 -   Supports framework such as Python, Java, NodeJS, ASP.NET
 -   Provides **BUILT-IN** support for **Scaling, Load Balancing and High Availability**
+-   Types:
+    -   Web Apps
+    -   API Apps
+    -   WebJobs
+    -   Mobile Apps

 ## **Azure Logic Apps**
 -   Automate Workflows and Integrate Applications, Data and Services ***WITHOUT CODE***.
 -   Many **CONNECTORS** are available for Azure Services and APIs.
 -   **TRIGGERS** are events that start logic apps, can be ***HTTP, Email, Message, File Change***
 -   Provides **Montoring and Analytics** service.

+# **AZURE NETWORKING OPTIONS**

+## **Virtual Network (VNet)**
+-   Fundamental Building block fo Connecting Resources and Services to Internet or with each other
+-   **SUBNET** is smaller Virtual Network, can implement **ISOLATION** on the resources for Private Access Only.
+-   All resources have **OUTBOUND** connection by Default.
+Can use **Public IP, NAT Gateway, Public Load Balancers** for managing traffic.
+-   **INBOUND** connections can be made by assigning **Public IP or Public Load Balancer**.
+-   **VNet PEERING** allows us to connect multiple VNets to each other. *(Merging 2 or more Villages, to make an interconnected TOWN)*
+-   Connect **ON-PREMISE Computers & Networks** to VNet by using:
+    -   **Point-to-Site VPN** : VNet and a single Computer, each Computer must configure it's connections.
+    -   **Site-to-Site VPN** : On-Premise VPN and Azure VPN
+    -   **Azure Express Routes** : Secure Private Connection of On-Premise N/W to Azure Cloud Services.
+-   Filter **NETWORK TRAFFIC**
+    -   **Network Security Groups** : Contains Inbound and Outbound traffic rules.
+Enables filters on IP Addr, Port and Protocol
+    -   **Network Virtual Appliances** : It's a software that acts as hardware and can do **Firewall, Routing, Load Balancing, Intrusion Detection / Prevention System**.
+-   Route **NETWORK TRAFFIC**
+    -   **Route Tables** : Write custom ruls of how traffic should be Directed.
+Create table for how the packets are to be routed b/w subnets.
+    -   **Border Gateway Protocol (BGP)** : Routing protocol used to exchange routing information between different networks on the internet.
+Finds best path for data to travel.

+## **Virtual Private Newteork VPN**
+-   A virtual private network (VPN) uses an encrypted tunnel within another network.
+VPNs are typically deployed to connect two or more trusted private networks to one another over an untrusted network.
+Traffic is encrypted while traveling over the untrusted network to prevent eavesdropping or other attacks.
+-   **Azure VPN Gateway** is a network device or service that acts as an endpoint for VPN connections.
+-   **Azure VPN Gateway** Instances are deployed in a dedicated subnet of the virtual network and enable the following connectivity:
+    -   Point-to-Site
+    -   Site-to-Site
+    -   Network-to-Network
+-   Types of **VPN Gateways**:
+    -   **Policy-Based Gateways**:
+        -   Forwarding data is based on the defined policy.
+        -   Based on these policies, the VPN gateway decides whether to allow, deny, or route packets accordingly.
+    -   **Route-Based Gateways**:
+        -   Forwarding data is based on the Routing Tables.
+        -   BGP, OSPF and Static routes are used to make these Routing Tables.
+        -   Dynamic Routing and Scalability
+        ---
+        -   Connections between virtual networks
+        -   Point-to-site connections
+        -   Multisite connections
+        -   Coexistence with an Azure ExpressRoute gateway
+-   High Availability Scenarios
+    -   **Active / Standby**
+        -   VPN Gateway Resource: 1 Active and 1 Standby
+        -   Failover time: Few Seconds for Planned, 90s for Unplanned
+    -   **Active / Active**
+        -   Both are active and shares the load.
+        -   One down, another one ready to take/share the load.
+    -   **Zone Redundant Gateways**
+        -   The gateways are shared accros all the availability zones and provide fail over to them (duhhhh)

 # **Azure Storage Redundancy**
 -   **LRS (Locally Redundant Storage)**: